 NOTE: Regardless of the term, Financial Aid calculations are based on the number of approved financial aid hours for the term.
 Awards are pro-rated based on the enrolled hours.
-Federal financial aid credit hour classifications are as follows for each term: full-time (12+), three-quarter (9-11), half (6-8), and less than (5 or <).
+Federal financial aid credit hour classifications are as follows for each term: full-time (12+), three-quarter (9-11), half (6-8), and 5 or below.